bhauman/lein-figwheel/README.md

 #### Still a work in progress.
 But that doesn't mean its not a cool garnish.

-A Leiningen plugin that builds your ClojureScript and pushes cljs changes to the browser.
+A Leiningen plugin that builds your ClojureScript and pushes the changes to the browser.

 ### What actually happens